As an ACVIM Diplomate,

 3. Complimentary access to the ACVIM Forum online proceedings.

 4. Advanced Continuing Education courses open only to ACVIM Diplomates and candidates, designed to address your specialty.

 Volunteer and Leadership Opportunities

 1. Serve on committees that develop exams and credential processes for candidates.

-3. Leadership opportunities to hone your personal and professional skills while shaping the future of ACVIM and advancement of specialty medicine.
+3. Leadership opportunities to hone your personal and professional skills while shaping the future of the ACVIM and advancement of specialty medicine.

 Complete an online interest survey to apply.